Styrax japonicus [STY-raks, juh-PON-ih-kuhs] is a deciduous flowering tree species of the Styracaceae family.

 No serious disease or pest problems are identified.
 However, stressed plants may get affected by the ambrosia beetle.

 Aphids are attracted to new young shoots.
-If you catch them early a spray blast of water from the garden hose can work.
+If you catch them early, a spray blast of water from the garden hose can work.

-Severe attacks need treating with special insecticides.
+Severe attacks from these pest insects need treating with special insecticides.

 More on Getting Rid of Aphids